devlemire/categorizer/README.md

 # Project Summary

 During this project we'll be building a web application that allows for categorizing information in radar charts.
 We'll build out three main components to make our web application work.
 The component that allows for making new charts, the component that displays a list of the created charts and allows us to navigate between charts, and the component that allows us to add datasets to created charts.
-In this project the radar chart will already setup for us, we'll just need to pass the correct data to its component.
+In this project the radar chart will already be setup for us.
+We'll just need to pass the correct data to its component.
 To keep track of data and pass it to the correct components we'll make heavy use of Redux and React Redux.

 The following diagram can serve as a useful reference point on how data is flowing in the application if you ever get a little lost.
 <img src="https://raw.githubusercontent.com/DevMountain/categorizer/solution/readme_assets/categorizer-redux-flow.png" />